Mobile Search Menu

 More than 4 million people have enrolled in the free online course "The Science of Well-Being" offered by Yale psychology professor Laurie Santos.
 In the class, students track their sleep patterns, keep a gratitude journal, and perform random acts of kindness, among other steps.

-Why take such a course?
-Because while the desire for happiness is universal, human beings have mental habits that mislead us into less-than-optimal choices.
-We overestimate how much happiness we’ll get from hoped-for events and how crushed we’ll be by adverse ones.
+While the desire for happiness is universal, human beings have mental habits that mislead us into less-than-optimal choices.
+We overestimate how much happiness we'll get from hoped-for events and how crushed we'll be by adverse ones.
 In our quests, we also underestimate the power of certain activities — meditation, volunteering, exercise, light conversation — to give us a lift.

 So, what has scientific investigation into the cause of durable human happiness taught us?